PDBeurope/InvestigationCIF/README.md

 # InvestigationCIF
  ![Category count](https://badgen.net/static/Categories/22/orange) ![Item count](https://badgen.net/static/Items/192/purple) ![license](https://badgen.net/static/license/CC-0%201.0/gray) ![version](https://badgen.net/static/version/1.0.5/blue)

 ## Overview

-The [MMCIF investigation dictionary](dist/mmcif_investigation_fraghub_ext.dic) provides the data representation to capture relationships between macromolecule structures deposited in the wwPDB, and data from other database, with enrichment of additional information / metadata to describe an investigation -- aka a series of related structures that were collected for a project and together provide insight.
+The [MMCIF investigation dictionary](dist/mmcif_investigation_fraghub_ext.dic) provides the data representation to capture relationships between macromolecule structures deposited in the worldwide Protein Data Bank (wwPDB), and data from other databases and databanks, with enrichment of additional information / metadata to describe an investigation -- aka a series of related structures that were collected for a project and together provide insight.

-This dictionary is an extension of the [PDBx/mmCIF](http://mmcif.wwpdb.org) dictionary and provides the additional defintions required for an investigation files.
+This dictionary is an extension of the [PDBx/mmCIF](http://mmcif.wwpdb.org) dictionary and provides the additional definitions required for an investigation files.
 Investigation files are umbrella files for a set of coordinates / models and their corresponding experimental data files.

 The primary example showcased here is for fragment screening investigations, where multiple atomic-level models are determined to analyze how small molecule fragments interact with protein targets, facilitating drug discovery efforts.

 ## Why InvestigationCIF?

 Traditional PDB entries represent individual structures, but many research projects generate collections of related structures.
 InvestigationCIF solves this problem by:

 - Creating umbrella files that link multiple coordinate files and their experimental data